Transformative justice: Overview of Transformative Justice

-Adrienne Maree Brown contends that transformative justice cannot occur if the reaction to each committed transgression is one of a public takedown reminiscent of cancel culture, calling out the hypocrisy of thinkers in the movement who reproduce the same forms of violence in their disagreements that the transformative justice movement aims to obliterate.
-Brown offers some practical considerations to reflect on, in situations of conflict, that would allow for a collective pivot to transformative justice:
+Writer and transformative justice practitioner adrienne maree brown contends that transformative justice cannot occur if the reaction to each committed transgression is one of a public takedown (reminiscent of cancel culture). brown calls out the hypocrisy of thinkers in the transformative justice movement who reproduce the very forms of retribution and violence in their disagreements that transformative justice seeks to subvert.
+Additionally, brown offers practical considerations to reflect on in situations of conflict in the goal of a collective pivot to transformative justice: